 - Intel® Security Essentials.
 Hardware root of trust, capabilities such as secure boot, trusted execution environment (TEE), and Intel® Enhanced Privacy Identifier (Intel® EPID) provide security to the platform at the hardware level.

 - Intel® processors.
 Intel® Quark™ system on a chip (SoC) and the Intel® Atom™, Intel® Core™, and Intel® Xeon® processor families provide high performance and scalability.

 - Wind River Helix Device Cloud*.
 Helix Device Cloud is an IoT portfolio of services and technologies that enable faster time to market; it provides device monitoring, control, software updates, registration, attestation, and security-enabled deployment at scale.

-- Intel® Zero-Touch Device Onboarding.
-Using the privacy-preserving properties of Intel EPID—an IoT identity standard—and new onboarding protocols, owners can automatically register with their devices in GCP when powered on.
+- Intel® Secure Device Onboarding.
+Using the privacy-preserving properties of Intel® EPID, an IoT identity standard, onboarding protocols and a rendezvous service, owners can automatically register with their devices in GCP when powered on.

 GCP components may vary depending on implementation and are grouped into five primary functions:

 - Cloud IoT Core*.
 Cloud IoT Core is a fully managed service that allows you to easily and securely connect, manage, and ingest data from millions of globally dispersed devices.
 Cloud IoT Core, in combination with other services on Google Cloud Platform, provides a complete solution for collecting, processing, analyzing, and visualizing IoT data in real time to support improved operational efficiency.